Environmental guidance for your business in Northern Ireland & Scotland

 Agriculture in Northern Ireland produces an overwhelming 93% of the country’s total ammonia emissions, which mainly comes from slurry and fertiliser management and application.
 The intensive pig and poultry sectors have been subject to ammonia regulations for years; however, the cattle sector currently produces the majority (70%) of emissions.

 Most of Northern Ireland is receiving nitrogen levels that are significantly above its ‘critical load’.
 This is the concentration level at which significant ecological damage can occur, especially to protected sites home to sensitive plants like lichens and mosses.

 Aside from the ecological impact, scientists are increasingly concerned about the effects of ammonia release on human health.
 When inhaled, ammonia can cause burns and swelling in the airways, lung damage and skin and eye damage – in extreme cases it can even be fatal.

 There are a range of methods that farmers can employ to reduce the quantities of ammonia their farming produces and subsequently improve the air quality of the surrounding environment.
 Here are NetRegs’ five top tips for the best practice of managing ammonia levels:

 DAERA has highlighted the importance of maintaining a balanced approach when managing ammonia levels and air quality in Northern Ireland, which will support a thriving agri-food industry while also protecting the environment.
-DAERA has produced guidance aimed at reducing ammonia levels:
+DAERA has produced a new Code setting out voluntary best practice measures aimed at reducing ammonia levels: